Please call us if you have questions or if you require legal representation. Our telephone number is 617 366-2200

 Bassil Budreau serves both individuals and corporations accused of criminal offenses by the government in state and federal court.
 While B&B often represents clients in complex business litigation, the firm has built its reputation by litigating difficult cases including U.S v.
 Mehanna, U.S. v.
 Bulger and Commonwealth v.
 Salvi.
 Our work ethic and ability to breakdown complex legal issues has translated into success in the court room and on appeal.

 B&B has had enormous success in every court including acquittals and reversals of convictions in cases ranging from complex conspiracies and narcotic violations in federal court to homicide, rape, firearm and drug cases in state court.
-Our lawyers have won acquittals in their last fifteen sexual assault trials, multiple homicide cases, drunk driving prosecutions, federal conspiracies and dozens of post conviction cases.
+Our lawyers have won acquittals in their last seventeen sexual assault trials, multiple homicide cases, drunk driving prosecutions, federal conspiracies and dozens of post conviction cases.
 James Budreau and Janice Bassil manage the criminal litigation group for the firm, which was selected by U.S. News & World Report as one of the top criminal firms in Boston for 2015.

 James Budreau regularly represents clients in complex federal and state criminal trials and appeals.
 Jim has won dozens of cases and appeals across Massachusetts and New England including acquittals for the same client in two separate murder trials, a federal trial prosecution of a Canadian businessman and a drug trafficking case for the script writer of Miami Vice.
 Recently, Jim won an acquittal in a first degree murder case, after deadlocking two juries in another homicide case.
 He then went on to win a complex drunk driving trial and a drug forfeiture case in the same week.
 Mr. Budreau, like his partner, Janice Bassil, excels in the courtroom and regularly represents juveniles accused of serious criminal offenses.
 See The Boy Who Burned Inside.
 He was recently selected by Martindale Hubbel as a premier litigator in Massachusetts and was named a Super Lawyer in Massachusetts.

 Janice Bassil has tried dozens of high profile cases and routinely represents executives and their families accused of state misdemeanors and felonies.
 While Attorney Bassil excels at representing men accused of sexual assaults and other crimes of violence, her track record representing women is equally impressive as demonstrated by her acquittal using an insanity defense for a woman accused of killing her children.
 Attorney Bassil was named Lawyer of the Year by Lawyers’ Weekly for her persistent style that has led to acquittal after acquittal.
-She teaches criminal law at Boston University and is considered to be one of the most effective legal advocates and creative minds in the industry.
+She teaches criminal law at Boston University and is considered to be one of the most effective legal advocates and creative minds in the field.
 See Seeking Justice.

 B&B regularly represents students before college disciplinary boards for various infractions including allegations of sexual assault.
 Our lawyers have represented adults and juveniles in virtually every Massachusetts state court and in federal court throughout New England.